Dingo: Interactions with other animals

-Also, dingoes can live with red foxes and feral cats without reducing their numbers in areas with sufficient food resources (for example, high rabbit numbers) and hiding places.
-Nearly nothing is known about the relationship of wild dogs and feral cats, except both mostly live in the same areas.
-Although wild dogs also eat cats, whether this affects the cat populations is not known.
+Dingos can coexist with red foxes and feral cats without reducing their numbers in areas with sufficient food resources (for example, high rabbit numbers) and hiding places.
+Very little is known about the relationships between dingos and feral cats, except that both tend to live in the same areas.
+Although dingoes are also known to eat cats, whether this significantly affects the cat populations is unclear.

-Additionally, the disappearance of dingoes might increase the prevalence of kangaroo, rabbit, and Australian brushturkey numbers.
+Additionally, the disappearance of dingoes might increase the prevalence of kangaroo, rabbit, and Australian brushturkey.
 In the areas outside the Dingo Fence, the number of emus is lower than in the areas inside.
 However, the numbers changed depending on the habitat.
-Since the environment is the same on both sides of the fence, the dingo was assumed to be a strong factor for the regulation of these species.
-Therefore, some people demand that dingo numbers should be allowed to increase or dingoes should be reintroduced in areas with low dingo populations to lower the pressure on endangered populations of native species and to reintroduce them in certain areas.
+Since the environment is the same on both sides of the fence, the dingo appears to be a significant factor for the regulation of these species.
+Therefore, many conservationists suggest that dingo numbers should be allowed to increase, or dingoes reintroduced in areas with low dingo populations, to lower the pressure on endangered populations of native species and to aid reintroduction of these species in certain areas.
 In addition, the presence of the Australian brushturkey in Queensland increased significantly after dingo baiting was conducted.

-The dingo's habitat covers most of Australia, but they are absent in the southeast and Tasmania, and an area in the southwest (see map).
+The dingo's habitat covers most of Australia, but they are largely absent in the southeast and Tasmania, and an area in the southwest (see map).
 As Australia's largest extant terrestrial predators, dingoes prey on mammals up to the size of the large red kangaroo, in addition to the grey kangaroo, wombat, wallaby, quoll, possum and most other marsupials; they frequently pursue birds, lizards, fish, crabs, crayfish, eels, snakes, frogs, young crocodiles, larger insects, snails, carrion, human refuse, and sometimes fallen fruits or seeds.

-Dingoes can also be of potential benefit to their environment, as they will hunt Australia’s many introduced and invasive species.
+Dingoes can also be of potential benefit to their environment, as they will hunt Australia's many introduced and invasive species.
 This includes human-introduced animals such as deer and their offspring (sambar, chital, and red deer) and water buffalo, in addition to the highly invasive rabbits, red foxes, feral and domestic cats, some feral dogs, sheep, and calves.
-Rarely, a pack of dingoes will pursue the larger, stronger and more dangerous dromedary camel, feral donkey, or wild horse (called the “brumby” in Australia); unattended young animals, or sick, weak, or elderly individuals are at greatest risk.
+Rarely, a pack of dingoes will pursue the larger and more dangerous dromedary camel, feral donkey, or feral horse; unattended young animals, or sick, weak, or elderly individuals are at greatest risk.